sungchang79/Alimtalk/en/alimtalk-console-guide.md

 #### Register Inquiries of Templates

 * You may register inquiries of templates which are only in the <b><span style="color:red">Inspection Underway/Rejected</span></b> status.
-* Inquiries that are registered are added to inspection results, which shall be confirmed by an inspector at Kakaotalk.
+* Inquiries that are registered are added to inspection results, which shall be confirmed by an inspector at KakaoTalk.
 * Inspection result includes inquiries on the usage or reasons of returning a template.

 ## Manage Alternative Delivery

-* You can set the alternative delivery for Plus Friend according to each message type of Alimktalk/Friendtalk.
+* You can set the alternative delivery for Plus Friend according to each message type of Alimktalk/FriendTalk.
 * Only messages for Plus Friends with alternative delivery set will be resent with LMS or SMS.
 * If you edit the SMS app key, all Plus Friends' alternative delivery settings will be initialized.
 * Because the alternative delivery is performed with SMS service, fields must be entered according to the specification of the SMS service's delivery API. (sender number registered in SMS service, various field length limits, etc.)